willemw12/get_iplayer_downloader/README.md

 get\_iplayer\_downloader
 ========================

 get\_iplayer\_downloader is a GUI download utility for the BBC get\_iplayer program.
-Similar to `get_iplayer --tree`, it displays episodes in a large tree view with three text columns: series title, series categories and episode title plus episode description.
+It displays episodes in a large tree view with three text columns: series title, series categories and episode title plus episode description.

 Features: